odgrim/central-mcp-proxy/README.md

 # Central MCP Host

-This project provides a centralized hosting environment for Model Context Protocol (MCP) servers using Docker, Traefik v3.3, and SuperGateway.
+This project provides a centralized hosting environment for Model Context Protocol (MCP) servers using Docker, Traefik, and SuperGateway.

 ## Overview

-This setup runs a Traefik v3.3 reverse proxy to route requests to various MCP servers.
+This setup runs a Traefik reverse proxy to route requests to various MCP servers.
 SuperGateway is used to convert between stdio and SSE transports, allowing the MCP servers to communicate with clients using SSE.

 ## MCP Servers Included

-- **Notion MCP Server**: Interact with Notion databases and pages
+- **Notion**: Interact with Notion databases and pages
+- **Linear**: Interact with Linear Tickets
-- **GitHub MCP Server**: Interact with GitHub repositories, issues, and pull requests
+- **GitHub**: Interact with GitHub repositories, issues, and pull requests
+- **Memory Bank**: Tools for recording project notes, thought trails and learnings

 ## Prerequisites

 - Docker and Docker Compose
-- Notion API token (for Notion MCP server)
+- Notion API token
+- Linear API token
-- GitHub API token (for GitHub MCP server)
+- GitHub API token

 ## Setup